neha-viswanathan/cmpe280-assignment3/README.md

 # cmpe280-assignment3

-This is an extension of the user registration page with saving the values entered by the user into  backend database (Mongolabs).
+This is an extension of the user registration page with saving the values entered by the user into  backend database.
 This also has captcha registration using drag and drop.

 Unzip the images folder.